Nofollower1/Is-this-the-BOSS-/README.md

 Is This the BOSS?

 Source code repository for the Is This the BOSS?
 Minecraft mod.
-Player-facing documentation is available on CurseForge and Modrinth.
+Player-facing documentation is available on CurseForge.

 License